jaycraft11/jays-origin-plus/README.md

 This is the GitHub repository for the Origins mod, created for Fabric.
-This id an adon mod for the origin  mod for 1.19+
-I jayjay2028 have made the mod my self and ive like to show everyone an origin mod addon witch adds more origins the origins that are in this mod is:
+This is an addon mod for the origin mod for minecraft 1.19+ I jayjay2028 have made the mod my self and ive like to show everyone an origin mod addon witch adds more origins the origins that are in this mod is:
 1. bird